 Stuck at Home: An Exercise GuideMarch 27, 2020 - Katie McCallum

-While cases are beginning to plateau around the country, we must remember that the new coronavirus causing COVID-19 will remain among us for some time.
-This means continued social distancing and staying home more than we'd probably like.
+The new coronavirus causing COVID-19 will remain among us for some time, and this means continued social distancing and staying home more than we'd probably like.

 And while staying home is nice, spending so much time at home comes with challenges — such as keeping up with an exercise plan.

 Physical activity can help boost both your immune system and your mental health.
 Plus, the American Heart Association recommends getting 20 minutes of activity in every day.
 But, with gyms closed and group exercise classes canceled, you may be struggling to figure out this whole exercising-at-home thing.

 Dawn Stuckey and Kristin Salinas, athletic trainers at Houston Methodist, recommend the following tips for staying active when you're stuck at home.

 Between video platforms, fitness apps and social media, there are tons of workouts you can find online these days.

 Whether you're looking for yoga, pilates, resistance training or dance-style cardio, fitness studios and personal trainers offer a variety of free, online workouts.
 And with so many choices, it's easy to find one that fits your fitness level and schedule.